Desert Garden Therapy

 Education

-• Fully licensed to practice therapy independently in the state of Washington (LICSW #LW61001223) and Idaho (LCSW #41337)
+• Fully licensed to practice therapy independently in the state of Washington (LICSW #LW61001223)

 • Registered Play Therapist (RPT), Association for Play Therapy (APT)